bestfocus/cal_fast_fourier_transform/README.md

 # cal_fast_fourier_transform
-Calculate fast fourier transform given an input wave by using scipy Fast Fourier Transform function fft
+Calculate fast fourier transform given an input wave by using scipy Fast Fourier Transform function fft.

 # Contents

-Generate an input wave
+Generate an input wave.

-Plot the wave
+Plot the wave in the space dimension.

-Use fast fourier transform function fft to calculate results
+Use fast fourier transform function fft to calculate results.

-Plot the results in the frequency dimension
+Plot the results in the frequency dimension.

 # Installation